 Table 2.
 Themes and Core Ideas on the Challenges Experienced by English Pre-Service Teachers

-Pedagogical Tension in Language Instruction.
+3.6 Pedagogical Tension in Language Instruction

 The pedagogical tension in language instruction observed among English pre-service teachers centers on the challenge of maintaining English as the medium of instruction while addressing students limited English proficiency.
 Despite understanding the importance of English in the classroom, many teachers found it difficult to sustain its use, leading them to rely on code-switching and translation into vernacular languages like Cebuano or Tagalog.
 One English pre-service teacher shared, "Grabe jud siya ka challenging.
 Nagagamit ko ug code-switching para makasabot sila… gina translate pa nako siya into Cebuano."
 (FGD 7) This struggle highlights the conflict between institutional expectations and classroom realities.

 Teachers reported that students' limited English proficiency often led to disengagement or confusion when English was used exclusively.
 To keep students engaged and ensure understanding, English pre-service teachers shifted between English and the vernacular, making adjustments based on the students' ability to grasp the content.
 One shared, "I speak English, sometimes I speak in the vernacular... because they really don't understand."
 (IDI 7) This reveals the teachers' constant effort to balance effective communication with the need for student comprehension, emphasizing the role of the vernacular as a tool to bridge the language gap.